Mascouche: History

-On June 21, 2021, the city was struck by an EF2 tornado killing one person.
+On June 21, 2021, the city was struck by an EF2 tornado, killing one person.

 Infrastructure

-Montréal/Mascouche Airport, the largest regional airport in Quebec, is three kilometres southeast of the city.
+Montréal/Mascouche Airport, the largest regional airport in Quebec, was three kilometres southeast of the city.
+It has now been replaced by the CentrOparc, a business district with the ambition of joining a transit-oriented urban development (DOT).

 Autoroutes 640 and 25, both major national transportation routes, meet just south of the centre of the city.

 Mascouche is connected to Montreal's Central Station by commuter rail via the Mascouche station of the Réseau de transport métropolitain's Mascouche line.

 L'Étang-du-Grand-Coteau, an urban park situated in the city centre on Mascouche Boulevard, has the same area as Mount Royal Park in Montreal.